alastria/test-environment/README.md

     You can change the parameters of the virtual machine in `vagrant/config/vconfig/vagrant-local-example.yml` BEFORE the first execution.
 The parameters are self-explanatory.
 The recommended parameters are the ones already in place.

+    Take into account that the ports that have more than one value are not currently working, so they must be set in the Vagranfile.

     You require to have installed Virtualbox and Vagrant into your machine.

     If the `vagrant up` command stops shortly after first execution and there is not any error message, just keep executing it.
 Vagrant is installing its required plugins.